pccre/message-exchange/README.md

 You will have to edit the code slightly, but it's nothing too hard!

+For more advanced configurations, you will likely need programming experience, preferrably in Go

 You can find the configuration values at the top of the file, right after the imports
 ## Greeting Configuration
 ### greetingEnabled (`boolean`)